The 25 Best UK Beaches for Families

 Southwold is also famous for the Adnams Brewery.
 Note that children under the age of 18 are not allowed on the Adnams brewery tour but the Adnams Southwold shop and café is a lovely place to visit.
 If you want a break from the beach, there’s lots of fun to be had at the Southwold Maize Maze.

 Also worth checking out are Thorpeness (a little holiday village built around a Peter Pan themed boating lake) and its more famous neighbour, Aldeburgh.
+Make sure to read our complete guide to Suffolk for more ideas on what to do in Suffolk.

 Accommodation near Southwold